What is Invoice Factoring?

 In some ways, the factoring company acts as a business’s back-office accounts receivable.
 Here are some of the key differences between different invoice factoring companies.

 The first thing to consider is the cost.
-Invoice factoring will always be an expensive way to secure financing – but some companies are far more expensive than others.
-You want to make sure that you can afford the fees and that the cost of financing is worth it for your business.
+Invoice factoring will always be an expensive way to secure financing, but some companies are far more costly than others.
+You want to ensure that you can afford the fees and that the cost of the funding is worthwhile for your business.
+Begin by researching the fees that the factoring company charges for its services.
+Researching multiple options can help you find the cost of invoice factoring.

 Recourse vs. Non-Recourse

 Recourse factoring means your company is liable if your customers default on their invoices.
-Each agreement specifies how long customers have to pay before it becomes a bad debt invoice (i.e., past due 3 months, 6 months, etc.) When an invoice crosses the final date, the company must repurchase the invoice.
-At this point, the business can try to recoup its losses through collections since it owns the debt again.
+Each agreement specifies the timeframe during which customers must pay before it becomes a bad debt invoice (i.e., past due for 3 months, 6 months, etc.).
+When an invoice exceeds its final due date, the company must repurchase the invoice.
+At this point, the business can attempt to recoup its losses through collections, as it now owns the debt again.
 However, in most cases, it just becomes a loss.

 With non-recourse factoring, you don’t have to pay if your customers default for a specified reason.
 Some non-recourse agreements only apply if the client defaulted due to bankruptcy.
-Other non-recourse agreements go beyond bankruptcy but are still stringent regarding when non-recourse applies.
-Non-recourse factoring is more expensive, but the added protection might make it worth it.
+Other non-recourse agreements extend beyond bankruptcy but remain stringent regarding the circumstances under which non-recourse applies.
+Non-recourse factoring is more expensive, but the added protection may make it worthwhile.

 Notification Factoring